A comparative study of 3D Cumulant and Central Moments lattice Boltzmann schemes with interpolated boundary conditions for the simulation of thermal flows in high Prandtl number regime: Model description

-A detail presentation of the cumulant transformation $\mathscr{C}$ and the use of cumulants in \ac{LBM}, can be found in the works of Geier~\cite{Geier2015a,Geier2017a} and Coreixas~\cite{Coreixas2019,Coreixas2020}.
+A detail presentation of the cumulant transformation, $\mathscr{C}$, and the use of cumulants in \ac{LBM}, can be found in the works of Geier~\cite{Geier2015a,Geier2017a} and Coreixas~\cite{Coreixas2019,Coreixas2020}.
+In this work, the cumulant transform for both the advected and hydrodynamic field is the same and follows the rules described in~\cite{Geier2015a}.
 Generally, one can think of cumulants as of intensive and statistically independent quantities as opposed to (central) moments, being extensive ones.
 In case of the hydrodynamic field, the first order moment correspond to momentum, $\rho \boldsymbol{u}$, as opposed to first order cumulant which is just the velocity, $\boldsymbol{u}$.